Adam-Shawcross/snooker-project/README.md

 <a name="improve"></a>
 ## Improvements for the Future

-Currently, IDs are required to update poses and routines, and to add or remove poses from routines.
-In my next sprint, I would like to create buttons in the front end which allow this functionality without the need for IDs, which would allow the object IDs to be hidden from the user.

 In later sprints, I would also like create a health-benefit entity which would have a many to many relationship with poses, so that users can create routines based on their focus for their practice.
 After this, I would add the capability to create different user accounts.
 At this point, I would remove the functionality for the user to add and remove poses themselves in the front end.
 These would instead be hard coded into the database, which the user could manipulate only for adding and removing them from their own routines.